 Sardinia is rightly considered a paradise for sea lovers.
-There are coves that can only be reached on foot and coves that can only be reached by boat.
-Some of the most beautiful and well-known beaches are very popular in the high season.
+Some coves can only be reached on foot and coves can only be reached by boat.
+Some of the most beautiful and well-known beaches are popular in the high season.
 Other beaches, equally beautiful, are little frequented even in the height of summer.

 La Pelosa Beach – Stintino – Sassari

-The beach, small in size, has very fine sand and is bordered by rocks and surrounded by Mediterranean scrub.
-The colour and clarity of this sea are due to the particular seabed made of sand and granite.
-This stretch of sea, shallow, is emerald green, light blue, turquoise and blue.
+The small beach has very fine sand bordered by rocks and surrounded by Mediterranean scrub.
+The color and clarity of this sea are due to the seabed made of sand and granite.
+This stretch of shallow sea is emerald green, light blue, turquoise, and blue.
 The beach is very crowded in the high season.

 Budelli Pink Beach- La Maddalena Archipelago – Olbia

 Budelli Island is located just south of Razzoli and Santa Maria, the two archipelago islands closest to the Bocche di Bonifacio.

 It has a coastal development of 12 kilometers and an uncontaminated territory of 25 hectares, inhabited by a single person: the caretaker.
 From Mount Budello (87 meters) the view is breathtaking: granite cliffs that hide coves of fine sand and intense blue sea.

 Located in the southern part of the wild island of Budelli, the beach derives its name from the pink color it takes on thanks to microscopic fragments of corals and shells.
 The surrounding waters are emerald in color.

 The beach is accessible only from the sea and can only be visited with authorized park guides.
 Budelli is an island protected by severe landscape and environmental constraints.